Cortical-Plasticity-Lab/Solenoid-Ephys-Analyses/Fig3_Solenoid_Interpretation.md

 ### Improved Model ###

 Upon evaluating the distribution of residuals generated in the first model conception, I realized there were some problems.
-I was concerned about the apparent discrete trends that I at first couldn't associate to any evident model parameter since they didn't match up even when I named them using model terms and looked at the individual data points (**[Figure R1](#figure-r1)**).
+I was concerned about the apparent discrete trends that I at first couldn't associate to any evident model parameter since they didn't match up even when I named them using model terms and looked at the individual data points.
+Fortunately, I realized that this was actually due to a combination of data features and not a single model term per se; plotting the scatter by the "joint" input distribution incorporating `BinomialSize` parameter gives intuition about why these discrete trends form (**[Figure R1](#figure-r1)**).

+At that point, we have to think about what the model is telling us.
+Clearly our data is really biased by having all these entries with no responses.
+Having apparently correlated trends in residuals is also troubling.

 ## Interpreting Model Results ##